hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 ### 4.2.8 <a id="x_container_write_request"></a>X-Container-Write

 Sets the access control list (ACL) that grants write access to a container and its objects.

+### 4.3.13 <a id="etag_request"></a>ETag

+HP Cloud Object Storage
+does not use the Content-MD5 request header - use ETag as a request header instead.
+Use this header to ensure that an upload of an object does not suffer from a data corruption.

+For objects smaller than 5GB and [manifest objects](#large_objects), this is the MD5 checksum of the request body.

+Do not use this request header when uploading manifest objectsbecause the system will dynamically create an ETag value when you download the manifast.
+See the [ETag](#etag_request) response header and [Large Object Creation](#large_objects) for more information.

 ## 4.3 Common Response Headers